Nanofus/novel.js/README.md

 ### Non-techy installation

 1. Download the [latest release .zip](https://github.com/Nanofus/novel.js/releases/latest) and extract it.
-2. Upload the folder to a web server, such as Dropbox.
+2. Upload the folder to a web server.
 (Opening `index.html` locally does not work, as the browser cannot load `json` files locally!)
 3. Open the location in web browser.
 Check dev tools (usually F12) for logs.
 4. Start working on `novel/novel.json`!